arbal/awesome-stars/README.md

 ## TypeScript

+- [ExperienceLovelace/ha-floorplan](https://github.com/ExperienceLovelace/ha-floorplan) - Bring new life to Home Assistant.
+By mapping entities to a SVG-object, you're able to control devices, show states, calling services - and much more.
+Add custom styling on top, to visualize whatever you can think of.
+Your imagination just become the new limit.
 - [denosaurs/wait](https://github.com/denosaurs/wait) - 🌀 Minimal terminal spinner
 - [chimurai/http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) - :zap: The one-liner node.js http-proxy middleware for connect, express and browser-sync
 - [snyk/snyk](https://github.com/snyk/snyk) - CLI and build-time tool to find & fix known vulnerabilities in open-source dependencies